-Audi's Q7 is approaching the midway point in its life cycle and a prototype for an updated version has just been spotted.
+Audi's Q7 is approaching the midway point in its life cycle and prototypes for an updated version are out and about.

-The prototype reveals that Audi's updated Q7 will receive only minor changes on the outside, but that things are in for a major revamp on the inside.
+The prototypes reveal that Audi's updated Q7 will receive only minor changes on the outside, but that things are in for a major revamp on the inside.

 On the outside, you can expect the usual tweaks to the internals of the lights along with redesigned front and rear fascias.
-The changes to the lights are already clearly visible on this prototype.
+The changes to the lights are already clearly visible on the prototypes.

-Inside, the dash of the current Q7 has been replaced by the more advanced design found in the related Q8.
-While the digital instrument cluster is still present, the old center stack has been replaced by two screens.
+Inside, the dash of the current Q7 will be replaced by the more advanced design found in the related Q8.
+While the digital instrument cluster is still present in the shot below, the old center stack has been replaced by two screens.

 2021 Audi Q7 facelift spy shots - Image via S. Baldauf/SB-Medien